mongodb/docs-realm/source/includes/node-open-a-synced-realm.rst

 object, which must include the ``sync`` property defining a :js-sdk:`SyncConfiguration <Realm.App.Sync.html#~SyncConfiguration>` object.
 In the SyncConfiguration, you must include include ``user`` and ``partitionValue``.

-By default, {+service-short+} syncs all data from the server before returning.